Barcode vs QR Code 101: The Ultimate Head to Head | QR.io Blog

 3. Anyone can create QR codes, while barcodes need special software.

 4. QR codes can be customizable and editable —if they are dynamic.
-By creating an account in QR.io, you can access personalize and edit the dynamic code as many times as you want.
+By creating an account on QR.io, you can access, personalize, and edit the dynamic QR code as many times as you want.

 5. QR codes can be up to 10 times smaller than barcodes and still be scannable.
 This means a smaller size and more information.